 - Absurdly Dedicated Worker: He keeps trying to clean up Earth's surface after all humans have left even though he is the only robot still functioning and no real progress has been made in several hundred years.

-- Adorkable: He loves musicals (well, one musical) and collects sporks.
+- Adorkable: He loves musicals (well, one musical).
+He collects spoons and forks... and has just started a new collection of sporks.

 - All-Loving Hero: Seems genuinely pleased to meet everyone he comes across, human or robot.